Tagging allows you to target visitors who have interacted with your previous surveys. Tags can be added to visitors who:

 exclude visitors unwilling to answer your further surveys,

-How do you tag respondents upon specific answers?
+How do you tag respondents based on specific answers?

 1. Enable the tagging feature from Settings > Integrations.
-Find Tagging, and click connect
+Find Tagging:

-2. Go to your survey editor, pick the question you want to tag, and head to Settings > Tagging; then write tags in empty spaces and press Enter to create the tag.
+2. Go to your survey editor, pick the question you want to tag, and head to Settings > Tagging.
+Then, write tags in empty spaces and click + Create "your tag name" to add the tag.

 Each answer can be tagged with multiple tags;